kubernetes/website/docs/concepts/cluster-administration/networking.md

 [VMware NSX-T](https://docs.vmware.com/en/VMware-NSX-T/index.html) is a network virtualization and security platform.
 NSX-T can provide network virtualization for a multi-cloud and multi-hypervisor environment and is focused on emerging application frameworks and architectures that have heterogeneous endpoints and technology stacks.
 In addition to vSphere hypervisors, these environments include other hypervisors such as KVM, containers, and bare metal.

-[NSX-T Container Plug-in (NCP)](https://docs.vmware.com/en/VMware-NSX-T/2.0/nsxt_20_ncp_kubernetes.pdf) provides integration between NSX-T and container orchestrators such as Kubernetes, as well as integration between NSX-T and container-based CaaS / PaaS platforms such as Pivotal Container Service (PKS) and Openshift.
+[NSX-T Container Plug-in (NCP)](https://docs.vmware.com/en/VMware-NSX-T/2.0/nsxt_20_ncp_kubernetes.pdf) provides integration between NSX-T and container orchestrators such as Kubernetes, as well as integration between NSX-T and container-based CaaS/PaaS platforms such as Pivotal Container Service (PKS) and Openshift.

 ### Nuage Networks VCS (Virtualized Cloud Services)